eiximenis/tvision2docs/content/en/docs/intro/console-drivers.md

         .OnLinux(lo =>
         {
-            // We want to setup our palette lo.UsePalette(p =>
+            // We want to setup our palette lo.UseAnsi().UsePalette(p =>
             {
                 // Will init the palette using our terminal name (currently only xterm-256color is supported) p.LoadFromTerminalName();
-                // We want to be able to use RGB colors, but if we are in palette mode (no full direct color)
-                // we need to setup a translator that translates any RGB color in a palette color. p.TranslateRgbColorsWith(new  InterpolationPaletteTranslator());
+                /* We want to be able to use RGB colors but if we are in palette mode (no full direct color) we need to setup a translator that translates any RGB color in a palette color. */
+                p.TranslateRgbColorsWith(new InterpolationPaletteTranslator());
             });

-            // EXPERIMENTAL: Use true color support.
-This forces the use of the TerminfoConsoleDriver driver
-            // lo.UseDirectAccess(dop => dop.UseTrueColor());
         })
         // Windows specific config
         .OnWindows(w =>
         {
-            // We want to use ANSI sequences, allowing full color also.
-This is only
+            // We want to use the new ANSI sequences available on Win10 w.UseAnsi();
-            // available in Win10.
-If running in older windows, application will be in
-            // basic color mode (16 colors)
-            w.EnableAnsiSequences();
         })
     )
 ```